AlbertaSat

 The Mission

-AlbertaSat is a group of students and faculty at the University of Alberta that have come together to design, build, test, launch, and operate satellites.
-Our goal is to support global access to space, promote student learning in amateur radio, STEM, and open source design, to foster a commercial space industry, global space culture, and global space expansionism through our missions.
+AlbertaSat is a group of students and faculty at the University of Alberta that have come together to design, build, test, and operate satellites.
+Our goal is to support Albertan and Canadian access to space through high-impact small-satellite missions.

 Ex-Alta 2

-Currently in the works and set to launch in 2022, Ex-Alta 2 is the second project we will put into space.
-As part of Northern SPIRIT it will be an exciting new amateur radio mission, and its multispectral imaging payload will also help us understand the increasingly far-reaching effects of wildfires on our lives.
+From 2017-2023, AlbertaSat worked on Ex-Alta 2, the second project we put into space.
+It launched on March 14, 2023, aboard SpaceX CRS-27.
+In addition to being part of the Northern SPIRIT mission, Ex-Alta 2’s multispectral imaging payload is designed to help us understand the increasingly far-reaching effects of wildfires on our lives.

 Ex-Alta 1